FrancescoMaisto/FrancescoMaisto.github.io/inovel/docs/data-structure.md

 ]
 ```

-### Variables (array)
+### Variables
-An optional array of objects where each object represents a request to update the value of a game's variable.
+An optional array of objects where each object represents a change of the value of a _Story_'s variable.

 | Property | Data Type | Description |
 | --- | --- | --- |